A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Numerical Illustration

 \section{Numerical Illustration}

-We now provide numerical simulations of the Hybrid OVD model on a ring road to compare with the classical results reported in \cite{Bando1995}.
-The setup follows the same protocol: a periodic system of $N=100$ vehicles is simulated using forward Euler integration with step $\Delta t=0.1$ over a time horizon $T=100$.
-Two representative ring lengths are chosen:
+We now present numerical simulations of the Hybrid OVD model on a ring road to verify the analytical stability threshold and to illustrate the contrast between stable and unstable traffic regimes.
+The setup follows the classical protocol of Bando et al.~\cite{Bando1995}: a periodic system of $N=100$ vehicles is simulated using a forward Euler method with time step $\Delta t = 0.1$ over a horizon of $T=100$.
+Two ring lengths are selected,

-corresponding to equilibrium headways $b=L/N=2.0$ and $b=0.5$, respectively.
-For each case, the acceleration parameter $a$ is set above or below the theoretical threshold $a^\ast=c\,V'(b)$, so that one simulation is linearly stable while the other is unstable.
+corresponding to equilibrium headways $b = L/N = 2.0$ and $b = 0.5$, respectively.
+For each case, the acceleration parameter $a$ is chosen above or below the theoretical threshold $a^\ast = c\,V'(b)$, giving one linearly stable simulation and one unstable simulation.